google/crubit/rs_bindings_from_cc/README.md

     produced by `importers/*.cc` and consumed by `src_code_gen.rs`.
 If source code generation needs to understand something about the AST, it must be present here.
-*   [`src_code_gen.rs`](src_code_gen.rs): The actual bindings code generation.
+*   [`generate_bindings/*`](generate_bindings/): The actual bindings code
+    generation.
 This is where the majority of decisions about source code generation go (e.g. how to represent reference types, which traits to implement, etc.)

 In addition, the generated bindings can depend on runtime libraries, found in [`crubit/support/`](../support/).
 For example, the Rust type for rvalue